AIMS-Project/timeseries_in_R/episodes/03_manipulating.md

 2. Combine datasets.
 3. Create basic plots to observe trends over various time frames.

-We will use the files Konza_GW.csv and Konza_SW.csv cleaned in the previous lession and the same R packages.
+We will use the files konza_gw.csv and konza_sw.csv cleaned in the previous lession and the same R packages.
 Please remember, we created new datasets without oultiers or missing datapoints to create a clean dataframe.
 As a reminder we will need packages ggplot2, tidyr, readr, lubridate, zoo, and dplyr.